Skip to main content

 Which document types and sources can the agent actually index?

-PDFs, Google Docs, Notion pages, Word files, plain-text SOPs, and Slack channel archives with transcripts.
-If a document lives somewhere with an API or export path — Drive, Notion, SharePoint, Confluence, a shared network folder — we can pull it in.
+PDFs, Google Docs, knowledge workspace pages, Word files, plain-text SOPs, and team chat channel archives with transcripts.
+If a document lives somewhere with an API or export path, like Drive, knowledge workspace, document repository, knowledge workspace, or a shared network folder, we can pull it in.
 We don't index images or scanned PDFs without text extraction, and we don't index content you haven't explicitly scoped in.
-The first step of every engagement is a document audit: you see exactly what goes in before anything goes live.
-Audio recordings and video training content can be indexed if you have transcripts; we can generate those from recordings as a pre-step if needed.
+The first step of every engagement is a document audit, so you see exactly what goes in before anything goes live.
+Audio and video training content can be indexed if you have transcripts, and we can generate those from recordings as a pre-step if needed.

 How do you prevent the agent from making up a policy that doesn't exist?

-Retrieval-augmented generation means the agent only answers from what's in your indexed knowledge base — it doesn't draw on general internet knowledge for policy questions.
+Retrieval-augmented generation means the agent only answers from what's in your indexed knowledge base.
+It doesn't draw on general internet knowledge for policy questions.
 When a question doesn't match anything in the index with sufficient confidence, the agent returns a defined fallback: it tells the user the answer isn't in the current documentation and suggests who to ask or where to look.
-We set that confidence threshold during calibration, and we tune it against your actual documents before go-live.
-No system eliminates all errors, and we tell every owner that — the agent should be treated as a first-pass reference, not a replacement for human judgment on high-stakes calls.
-But for the 80% of onboarding questions that are procedural and well-documented, retrieval accuracy is high.
+We set that confidence threshold during calibration and tune it against your actual documents before go-live.
+No system eliminates every error, and we tell every owner that, so the agent should be treated as a first-pass reference, not a replacement for human judgment on high-stakes calls.
+For the bulk of onboarding questions that are procedural and well-documented, retrieval accuracy runs high.

 What happens when our SOPs or policies change?

-The index re-syncs on a schedule we configure with you — typically nightly for active Drive or Notion folders, with a manual re-trigger available if something changes mid-day and you need the agent to reflect it immediately.
-When a document is updated, the old version's chunks are replaced.
-When a document is removed, it drops from the index on the next sync.
-You don't need to tell the agent which documents changed — it scans the source for modifications automatically.
-On the retainer, we handle configuration changes when your folder structure shifts or a new integration needs to be added.
-Without the retainer, we document the re-sync process and hand it off so your team can manage it independently.
+The index re-syncs on a schedule we configure with you, typically nightly for active Drive or knowledge workspace folders, with a manual re-trigger available when something changes mid-day and you need the agent to reflect it right away.
+When a document gets updated, the old version's chunks are replaced.
+When a document gets removed, it drops from the index on the next sync.
+You don't need to tell the agent which documents changed, because it scans the source for modifications automatically.
+With support, we handle configuration changes when your folder structure shifts or a new integration needs adding.
+Without ongoing support, we document the re-sync process and hand it off so your team can manage it independently.

 Is this only useful during onboarding, or does it help current staff too?